briantwalter/rpi-toolbox/README.md

 `kiosk.apt` bash script to install needed packages for kiosk.

+`photomon.py` python code to turn HDMI on and off based on photocell

-`RCtime.py` Python code from Adafruit to test photocells.
+`RCtime.py` python code from Adafruit to test photocells.

 `ycf-tweet` bash script to tweet cat facts in Yoda speak.